How to use Almost all / Most / Almost

 1. Almost anyone can ride a bike.

-2. I almost broke the cup. (as an adverb)
+2. I almost broke the cup. (adverb+verb)

 3. Almost nobody spoke to the new employee.